veekaybee/veekaybee.github.io/_posts/2017-04-20-sql-is-hard.md

     D. Install a [MySQL client for Python](https://github.com/PyMySQL/mysqlclient-python)

 4. Install the database:

-  5. sudo service mysql start
+  A. sudo service mysql start

-  6. Find a [sample dataset to load into the DB](https://github.com/datacharmer/test_db) and follow instructions on the GitHub page to get it up and running.
+5. Find a [sample dataset to load into the DB](https://github.com/datacharmer/test_db) and follow instructions on the GitHub page to get it up and running.

 And, phew.
 You're ready to go.